wyemun/xen-marvel/README.md

 See `src/providers/NaiveCharacterCache.ts`.

-Due to the limitation of Marvel `/characters` API, the full characters retrieval requires multiple invocations, before the app can complete building tghe list and respond to the user.
+Due to the limitation of Marvel `GET /characters` API, the full characters retrieval requires multiple invocations, before the app can complete building tghe list and respond to the user.
 All subsequent requests are attached with the previous `Etag` (accompanied with the response from Marvel per request), to allow Marvel APIs not to send the repeated payload when data are not changed.

 This implementation however does not reduce the number of request to Marvel server (which would still count towards the rate-limiting quota), however this can still improve the subsequent requests as Marvel responds faster without payloads.